cs-uob/COMS10012/exercises/part2/src/react/hello.md

   5. In response to this, React calls `render()` on the `App`.
   6. This triggers further `render()` calls in both `NameGreeter` and `NameEditor`.

+## Build the app

+When you have finished developing an app, run `npm run build`.
+This will create your app in `build/`, compiling the JSX to JavaScript and HTML files.
+You can open `build/index.html` in a web browser without a server running.

 ## Read all about it

 We have essentially, with a different example, done step 10 of the [official React tutorial](https://reactjs.org/docs/lifting-state-up.html).
 After the workshop, you may want to read this page again.